oleksiyk/kafka/README.md

 ```

 You can also write your own assignment strategy function and provide it as `fn` options of the strategy item.

+### GroupConsumer options

+* `groupId` - group ID for comitting and fetching offsets.
+Defaults to 'no-kafka-group-v0.9'
+* `timeout` - timeout for fetch requests, defaults to 100ms
+* `idleTimeout` - timeout between fetch calls, defaults to 1000ms
+* `minBytes` - minimum number of bytes to wait from Kafka before returning the fetch call, defaults to 1 byte
+* `maxBytes` - maximum size of messages in a fetch response
+* `clientId` - ID of this client, defaults to 'no-kafka-client'
+* `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
+* `sessionTimeout` - session timeout in ms, min 6000, max 30000, defaults to 15000
+* `heartbeatTimeout` - delay between heartbeat requests in ms, defaults to 1000
+* `retentionTime` - offset retention time in ms, defaults to 1 day (24 * 3600 * 1000)